TopLeon/KZDownloader/README.md

 Pre-compiled binaries for Windows, macOS, and Linux are available directly in the [**Releases**](../../releases) section — no build environment needed.

+> ⚠️ macOS Users: Since the app is currently self-signed, Gatekeeper will block it on first launch.
+To run it, Right-click the app, select Open, and then click Open again in the dialog box.

 ## 🏗️ Architecture & Tech Stack

 | Layer | Technology |